-Although, note that this transformation only works if each $s$ vertex has only one neighbor ($d$) with the minimum-weighted edge.
+Note, however, that this transformation only works if each $s$ vertex has only one neighbor ($d$) with the minimum-weighted edge.
 If multiple neighbors have the same minimum-weighted edge, Equation~\eqref{eqn:popred2} will return all of those neighbors.
 Populate, on the other hand, can specify in its coordinate operator how to resolve which neighbor to select.

 This is a transformation pattern to go from specific instances of populate to a combination of reduce and map.
-We can also transform Einsum in the opposite direction if an expression contains the pattern in Equations~\eqref{eqn:popred1}-~\eqref{eqn:popred2}.
-Such patterns are useful in algebraic manipulations of Einsums, when generating one Einsum from another (\textbf{design goal~\ref{goal:manipulation}}).
-We show an example algebraic manipulation in Section~\ref{ssec:sssp} where we use this transformation pattern when deriving a single-source shortest path algorithm from another algorithm. \end{example_box}
+We can also transform an Einsum in the opposite direction if an expression contains the pattern in Equations~\eqref{eqn:popred1}--\eqref{eqn:popred2}.
+Such patterns are useful in algebraic manipulations of Einsums, when generating one Einsum from another (\textbf{design goal~\ref{goal:manipulation}}). \S~\ref{ssec:sssp} shows an example of such a manipulation, deriving a single-source shortest path algorithm from another algorithm. \end{example_box}

 The concept of populate is new and potentially powerful, and previous work in tensor algebra does not support this.
 However, as shown in the previous examples, graph algorithms \emph{need} populate.
 Another relevant application for populate is in graph sampling---a common step in graph neural networks and database applications---which selects vertices and edges from a given graph~\cite{Leskovec:2006:SLG}.
 In this case, the coordinate operator of populate is now a general user-defined sampling function (rather than just $\text{max-val}$, etc.,) that determines which vertices/edges to include in the final, sampled graph.